abecms/recipe-googlemaps/README.md

   });
 {{/each}}
 ```
-That's all (don't forget to put your own key: The key in the sample code only works for localhost request and is limited to your first test ;)
+That's all (don't forget to put your own key: The key in the sample code only works for localhost requests and should be limited to your first test ;)